 Paper 3: Reading and Understanding in Chinese.
 Written exam.
 20% of GCSE.
 The examination consists of a number of short texts, notices or news reports in Chinese which include a range of settings and styles, both formal and informal (for example text messages, advertisements, emails).
 All questions will be asked in English and the Chinese language reading material will be produced in both traditional and simplified script.

 Paper 4: Writing in Chinese.
 Controlled assessment.
 30% of GCSE.
-The student must complete two separate writing tasks.
+The pupil must complete two separate writing tasks.

 Current year 10

 Paper 1: Listening.
 Written exam.
 25% of GCSE.
 Understanding and responding to different types of spoken language.

 Paper 2: Speaking.
 Non-exam assessment.
 25% of GCSE.
 Pupils need to show the ability of communicating and interacting effectively in speech for a variety of purpose.

 Paper 3: Reading.
 Written exam.
 25% of GCSE.

 - Section A – questions in English, to be answered in English or non-verbally.